When I Am Among the Trees

 Follow me for more goodness.

-I think we get so caught up in life events having to be extraordinary in order to be happy, but I am with #brenebrown on this one that happiness is right in front of me when I am paying attention and practicing gratitude.
+I think we get so caught up in life events needing to be extraordinary in order to be happy.
+Learning to pay attention and practicing gratitude is key for a fulfilling life.

-Ordinary moments of life experiences, yet so amazing in many ways.
+Yet so amazing in many ways.
 I am grateful for my life in all of its craziness–the observing of joy and sorrow, celebrating small successes, experiencing humanness, giving and receiving love, and being the witness to the cycles of life.
 All of it deeply embedded in my heart.

-Hope you have a moment to pause.
+Hope you find a moment to pause.
 To breathe.
 And to notice all that is good in your life.
-Try paying attention and feeling gratitude.
-It just may surprise you how ordinarily awesome your life is.

 A Gratitude Practice